ijcai2023/UNI_KD/README.md

-# Unsupervised Domain Adaptation with Distilling Generalized Knowledge for Time Series Data
+# Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data

 **UNI_KD** is a PyTorch implementation for Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data.